igavila172/L2C_Capstone/Capstone/README.md

 ## 🙌 Credits

-Created with ❤️ by [Your Name] as part of a Pluralsight Java project.
+Created with ❤️ by Isaac Avila as part of a Year Up United - Pluralsight Java project.